 £16.4m towards the estimated £18.2m total cost of the project is to be met by Transport for Lancashire.
 The group includes the region’s three transport authorities, Lancashire County Council, Blackpool Council and Blackburn with Darwen Council, together with the private sector led Lancashire Enterprise Partnership (LEP).
 The proposed scheme was also subject to final funding approval by the Lancashire Enterprise Partnership.

-It was 13 March 2020 when Blackpool Council announced that approval was being sought for the next phase of the Talbot Gateway Regeneration Scheme.
+On 13 March 2020 Blackpool Council revealed that they were seeking approval for the next phase of the Talbot Gateway Regeneration Scheme.

 A funding proposal went before Blackpool Council’s Executive on 23 March 2020 to facilitate the demolition of the Wilko store and complete the new tramway interchange at Blackpool North Station.
 Works also include a new underpass, four-star Holiday Inn and restaurant, and new retail and leisure facilities.